Xapuu/ng-drag-n-drop/README.md

 ## Create boundaries // Or use the auto expand
 ## Move to new line if there is no space
 ## Vertical movement

+## Try adding placeholder for the future location??
+  -- It will be usefully for debugging